jmalbu/mlb-win-percentage-modeling/data/data-dictionary.md

 - Some adjusted metrics (like OPS+, ERA+) normalize values across seasons and ballparks to facilitate fair comparison.
 - The dataset combines offensive and defensive team-level summaries for use in regression and time series modeling.

+---

+For a complete table-format reference with variable types, see [`variable-summary-table.md`](./variable-summary-table.md)